Set up Google Shopping Feed

 Guide to adding color, size and gender to your Partner Ads feed in Shoporama via product profiles and extra fields.

-Set up Partner Ads integration
+Set up Partner Ads in Shoporama: getting started

 Related features